 Household Hazardous Waste & Electronics Recycling

-Town of Davie is a participating municipality of the Broward County waste disposal services.
-Davie residents must dispose of Household Hazardous Waste (HHW), electronics recycling, residential bulk trash, and yard waste at any of the County’s drop-off centers including, the facility located at 5490 Reese Road.
+The Town of Davie is a participating municipality of the Broward County waste disposal services.
+Davie residents must dispose of Household Hazardous Waste (HHW), electronics recycling, residential bulk trash, and yard waste at any of the County’s drop-off centers including the facility located at 5490 Reese Road.
 Please note that this service will not impact your monthly bulk pickup schedule.

 To view a list of accepted items, please visit the Broward County website at www.davie-fl.gov/BrowardHHW